 According to Tire Business, the judge also awarded the Plaquemines Parish Government more than $481,000 in compensation for costs it incurred because of the accident, bringing the total judgment to $7.2 million.

 Goodyear said it was disappointed in the judge’s decision and will appeal.

 Beasley Allen lawyer Ben Baker has focused much of his career on auto products liability and crashworthiness cases.
 He is practicing in Beasley Allen’s Montgomery office.
-For more information about these types of claims, contact him by email at [email protected].
+For more information about these types of claims, contact us via the form on this page.